Real Service Dog ID Card Vs Fake: Spot the Differences Now!

 Real Service Dog ID Card Vs Fake: A Detailed Comparison

-While the government does not issue cards, legitimate organizations like Assistance Dogs International (ADI) accredited schools do issue graduate identification to teams that complete their rigorous training programs.
-Here is how you can tell the difference between these authentic school IDs and online scams.
+While the government does not issue cards, legitimate organizations and training schools do issue graduate identification to teams that complete their rigorous training programs or agree to public access standards.
+Here is how you can tell the difference between authentic IDs and online scams.

-Feature Real Service Dog ID (Training School) Fake Service Dog ID
+Feature Real Service Dog ID Fake Service Dog ID

-Source of Issuance Accredited training facility or non-profit organization.
-For-profit online websites demanding a fee.
+Source of Issuance Accredited training facility, non-profit organization, or reputable voluntary registry.
+For-profit online websites demanding a fee for “instant legal access.”

-Training Requirements Requires hundreds of hours of documented task training and public access tests.
+Training Requirements Requires hundreds of hours of documented task training, public access tests, or an explicit behavioral agreement.
 Requires zero proof of training; only requires a credit card payment.

-Information Included Name of the specific training school, contact info, graduation date, and task classification.
+Information Included Name of the specific training school/registry, handler info, and task classification.
 Generic official-sounding registry numbers, QR codes, and government-style seals.

 Terminology Used Strictly uses the term Service Dog or Assistance Animal.
 Often mixes terms like Emotional Support, Therapy Dog, and Service Dog interchangeably.